spring-projects/spring-data-cassandra/README.md

 ### What's Next (early Q1 - 2014):  Spring _Data_ Cassandra

 The next round of work to do is to complete module ``spring-data-cassandra``, while taking feedback from the community's use of module ``spring-cassandra``.
+We are already well on our way to completion.

 #### Cassandra Repository